Theodore Roosevelt: Education

 His father, a devout Presbyterian, had regularly led the family in prayers.
 While at Harvard, young adult Theodore emulated him by teaching Sunday School for more than three years at the Episcopal Christ Church in Cambridge, Massachusetts.
 When the minister at Christ Church insisted he become an Episcopalian to continue teaching, Roosevelt declined, and began teaching a mission class in a poor section of Cambridge.

 Roosevelt did well in science, philosophy, and rhetoric courses, but struggled in Latin and Greek.
 He was already an accomplished naturalist and a published ornithologist, and studied biology intently.
 He read prodigiously with an almost photographic memory.
 Roosevelt participated in rowing and boxing, and was a member of the Alpha Delta Phi literary society, the Delta Kappa Epsilon fraternity, and the prestigious Porcellian Club.
 In 1880, Roosevelt graduated Phi Beta Kappa (22nd of 177) with an A.B. magna cum laude.
 Henry F. Pringle wrote:

 Roosevelt, attempting to analyze his college career and weigh the benefits he had received, felt that he had obtained little from Harvard.
 He had been depressed by the formalistic treatment of many subjects, by the rigidity, the attention to minutiae that were important in themselves, but which somehow were never linked up with the whole.

 Roosevelt gave up his plan of studying natural science and attended Columbia Law School, moving back into his family's home in New York.
+(Note: In 2008, Columbia awarded Roosevelt a posthumous Juris Doctor degree.)
 Although Roosevelt was an able student, he found law to be irrational.
 Determined to enter politics, Roosevelt began attending meetings at Morton Hall, the headquarters of New York's 21st District Republican Association.
 Though Roosevelt's father had been a prominent member of the Republican Party, Roosevelt made an unorthodox career choice for someone of his class, as most of Roosevelt's peers refrained from becoming too closely involved in politics.
 Roosevelt found allies in the local Republican Party and defeated a Republican state assemblyman tied closely to the political machine of Senator Roscoe Conkling.
 After his election victory, Roosevelt dropped out of law school, later saying, "I intended to be one of the governing class."